aws-samples/super-slow-motion-video-creation-using-generative-ai-on-aws/README.md

 5. Under **Upload a template file**, select **Choose file** and select the edited template from your local drive.

 6. Choose Next and follow the steps in Launch the stack.
+On the step to choose VPC, you can choose default VPC and subnets in your AWS account.

 7. This will take a few minutes and set up a [SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html).
 Follow the instructions [here](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launch.html) to launch the Studio environment.